openandclose/pdfslash/docs/spec.rst

   (e.g. ``Set`` and ``Python`` start with capital letters).

-* When commands take *optional* page numbers and they are omitted, selected pages are used.
+* When commands take *optional* page numbers and they are omitted, *selected* pages are used.

 * Admittedly ``select``, ``unselect``, ``fix`` and ``unfix`` tend to get very confusing.

-  But note that you can safely ignore them if you don't use them.
+  But normally you don't have to think about them, until when you need them.

 * Interpreter and GUI are using the same undo and redo stack data.